perryhoffman/generator-procurify-test/README.md

 npm install -g yo
 ```

-Navigate to the Procurify project directory and install this generator:
+Navigate to the Procurify project directory and install this generator.
+It should already be included in the package.json:

 ```bash
 npm install